globus-gladier/gladier-client-template/README.md

 * We suggest keeping the client `def` outsite of the `__main__` function of the python file.
 Then creating an instance at `__main__` and using `.run()`.
 * Each tool in the flow have separate `required_inputs` that need to be included in the initial payload.
-* The `SimpleTool` and its driving function `simple_funcx_function` are separated into a `tools` folder in a single file.
+* The `SimpleTool` and its driving function `simple_compute_function` are separated into a `tools` folder in a single file.
 We advise to create one python file per "action" in the flows.
 This makes development and debugging and tracing errors much simpler.
 * The `example_client.py` itself also is separated from the other clients in the folder and only contain one `GladierBaseClient`.
 This prevents instances being created with the 'wrong' flow definition or common mistakes on 'what is running'.